HebaShamardy/NeuMemo/README.md

 - Saves collected data to IndexedDB for offline access.
 - Displays collected tabs and rejected tabs in a user-friendly viewer interface.
 - Allows users to collect data from the current session on demand.
+- Settings page to exclude specific site domains from all processing and storage.

 ## File Overview